 Intended outcome Success criteria A larger amount of our Pupil Premium cohort working at a level of Greater Depth across subjects or working closer to a level of Greater Depth across subjects.
 PP children who are working at Greater Depth specifically identified across all subject areas.
 PP children who could be targeted for Greater Depth specifically identified across all subject areas.
 Tracking shows progress of PP children who are working at this level of depth.
 Tracking shows a small rise in numbers of PP children working at a level of Greater Depth.
+(Due to small numbers of PP children across school, there is no data target for this) Increase in children working at EXS in writing across school Tracking shows a small rise in numbers of PP children working at a level of EXS in writing.
+Pupil Progress and TLM meeting notes shows progress of PP children working at WTS in writing.
 (Due to small numbers of PP children across school, there is no data target for this) Narrowed gap between whole school attendance data and Pupil Premium attendance data.
 Gap to narrow to 1% by summer 2023 (ready to challenge further in the next academic year).
 Sustained good behaviour choices, in line with whole school data.
 Behaviour data report shows no disproportionate amounts of reflections for the PP cohort.

 Developed love of reading across our Pupil Premium cohort.
 Pupil voice shows the PP cohort have engaged with new Reading for Pleasure system.
 Reading journals show engagement by the PP cohort.
-Strong progress over Early Years in Listening, Attention and Progress data across Early Years shows +0.1 in both areas.
+Strong progress over Early Years in Listening, Attention and Understanding and Speaking for our Pupil Premium cohort.
+Progress data across Early Years shows +0.1 in both areas.